 St Mary's Quay is a hive of activity when the Scillonian III docks.
 Clearly labelled luggage (green Bryher labels are provided on Penzance Quay so correctly labelled luggage goes in the correct container) is transferred straight from the hold of the Scillonian III onto the Firethorn.
 Listen on board the Scillonian as you approach the islands, the time that the Firethorn is returning to Bryher and Tresco will be announced (usually around 12.30/12.45pm, tides permitting).
 Boat times should also be displayed on the notice board near the Harbour Master's Office on the Quay.

 Amy will come and see you the day before you leave to confirm your return travel arrangements (although it would be appreciated if you could also let us know these before your holiday), and to let you know what time your boat will be.
-We (and the Landrover!) will collect you from your holiday accommodation approximately 15-20 minutes before your boat.
-If you wish to walk and leave your luggage you are more than welcome - we will meet you at the boat and ensure your luggage is loaded!
+We (and the Landrover!) will collect your luggage from your holiday accommodation approximately 15-20 minutes before your boat.
+If you wish to walk on ahead and leave your luggage you are more than welcome - we will meet you at the boat and ensure your luggage is loaded!

 If you are flying with Skybus, you will have booked your return Shuttle when you arrived - you will be picked up from St Mary's Quay one hour prior to your flight time.
-The Skybus Shuttle can be contacted on 01720 423701.

 If you are sailing back on the Scillonian III, you will need to assist in removing the luggage from the hold of the Firethorn and up the steps on to St Mary's Quay - a chain of able bodied folk is usually formed!
 There will be a container at the top of the steps where you can safely leave your luggage (do make a note of the container number so you know which container to look out for when it is unloaded on Penzance Quay!).
 You may have a bit of time to kill on St Mary's - picking up last minute gifts or grabbing a bite to eat before boarding commences at 3.30pm.
 At busy times the queue for boarding can look pretty long, but it does move fairly quickly!